Some posts contain compensated links. Please read this disclaimer for more info.

 Explore Logar Valley

 Logar Valley is one of the most stunningly beautiful alpine parks you will ever set your eyes on.
-It’s a glacial alpine valley with picture perfect snow capped mountains surrounded by emerald green valleys.
-For those of you who like to get active, take your pick from one of the many trails in the park and get up close and personal with the Logar Valley.
-Be sure to take your camera along and get some photos of Slovenia’s second highest waterfall, Rinka waterfall, which plunges 105m.
+It’s a glacial alpine valley with picture-perfect snowcapped mountains surrounded by emerald green valleys.
+Those of you who like to get active, take your pick from one of the many trails in the park and get up close and personal with the Logar Valley.
+Be sure to bring your camera along and get some photos of Slovenia’s second-highest waterfall, Rinka waterfall, which plunges 105m.

 Visit Triglav National Park